-For example, understanding that estrogen levels rise and fall because of your ovaries, weight, blood sugar, gut health, and environmental toxins can help you target lifestyle and nutrition factors contributing to your heavy bleed, painful periods, fibroids, and/or infertility.
-And, if you’ve been traumatized as a child you’re more prone to abdominal and pelvic floor health conditions.
-That may be a significant reason for many women’s struggle to balance their hormones.
+For example, understanding that estrogen levels rise and fall based on your ovaries, weight, blood sugar, gut health, and environmental toxins can help you target lifestyle and nutrition factors contributing to your heavy bleed, painful periods, fibroids, and/or infertility.
+And, knowing that childhood traumas make women more prone to abdominal and pelvic floor health conditions.

 Nor do I recommend attending medical school.

-Instead, I’m giving you the mindset of a doctor so you can help yourself.
-You need a clear picture of what it really takes to get better by using an approach that corresponds with your body’s organic way of working.
+Instead, I demand that women develop the mindset of a doctor so they can help themselves - for real, for real!.
+They need a clear picture of what it really takes to get better by using an approach that corresponds with their body’s organic way of working.

 Empower yourself within the conventional health system

-Need changes that work b/c what you’ve tried hasn’t
+Need changes that work because what you’ve tried hasn’t

 Wean off of medications and supplements